-Divorcing your spouse is an emotional and oftentimes confusing process.
-If there are difficult issues that need to be addressed, or you are concerned about your legal rights, you should speak with an attorney.
+Divorcing your spouse is an emotional and often confusing process.
+If there are difficult issues that need to be addressed, or you're concerned about your legal rights, you should speak with an attorney.
 But if you and your spouse agree on most things and can interact in a civil manner, you may be able to represent yourself.

-In Connecticut, each court has a clerk’s office and many courts have a court service center (or self-help center) with staff that can answer your questions and give you information about court procedures (but can’t give legal advice).
+The State of Connecticut’s Judicial Branch maintains a divorce self-help website.
+Additionally, each court has a clerk’s office and many courts have a court service center with staff available to answer your questions and give you information about court procedures (but can’t give legal advice).

 To start a divorce in Connecticut, you have to fill out two forms:

 The "Summons" is the document that tells your spouse about the divorce proceeding and when to come to court.

 When you fill out the "Complaint," you'll need to provide more personal information about you, your spouse, and your children, if you have any.
 In the Complaint, you say why you’re seeking a divorce–either because the marriage has “broken down irretrievably,” or based on one of the fault grounds listed in the Connecticut statute.
 (See Conn.
 Gen. Stat. § 46b-40 (2019).)

 In addition to asking for divorce, you can also ask the court to determine custody of children, award child support or alimony, divide marital property and debts, and restore a prior name.
 (See Conn.
 Gen. Stat. § 46b-56 (2019).)

 The Notice of Automatic Orders informs your spouse about the orders that automatically go into effect at the beginning of every divorce case in Connecticut.
 They prevent both of you from doing anything that would negatively impact marital property or children without the other’s consent, like selling the house or moving the children out of state.

 The Affidavit Concerning Children asks for information about where and with whom your children have lived for the last five years and whether there have been prior custody or visitation cases about your children.